Teea12/LITA_Class_Project-documentation/README.md

 ### Project Overview
 ---
-This Data Analysis project aims to use Data Analysis softwares like Microsoft Excel, Structured Query Language(SQL), Power BI to gather data, convert data from unstructured data to structured data, tell a story using the data, and generate insight in form of visualization.
+This Data Analysis project aims to use Data Analysis softwares like Microsoft Excel, Structured Query Language(SQL), Power BI to gather data, convert data from unstructured data to structured data, tell a story using the data, and generate insight in form of visualization, and make decision using the data.

 ### Data Sources